Postgraduate Initial Teacher Training

 This could be because you have (one or more of the following):

-- finished your degree more than 5 years ago
+- A degree in your subject but have not used your degree knowledge for more than 5 years

 - a different but related degree to the subject you want to teach